awitten1/awitten1.github.io/_posts/2022-12-23-variant-indexes.md

 * 200 bytes per row => 20 rows per 4KB page
 * Foundset satisfying `condition` has already been computed and is represented by bitmap `B`<sub>`f`</sub>.
 This is an important assumption and depends on existing Value-List indexes (which themselves are indexed with B-trees).

+Note: I won't be discussing the CPU contributions to cost here.

-Query Plan 1: read rows in foundset directly to calculate the aggregation.
+## Query Plan 1: read rows in foundset directly to calculate the aggregation.

 We want to compute how many disk pages we need to read in (how many I/Os we need to potentially do).
 The calculation goes like this: